Adaptive Compute¶

 Typical configuration patterns:

 You can use ACCOUNT_USAGE views to retrieve granular data on credit consumption for a specific adaptive warehouse.
-Use WAREHOUSE_METERING_HISTORY view to view credit consumption for your warehouse.
-For a full list of relevant views, see Account Usage views.
+Use QUERY_METERING_HISTORY view to view per-query credit usage, or WAREHOUSE_METERING_HISTORY view for aggregated warehouse credit usage.
+For a full list of relevant views, see Account and organization usage views.

 For more information about compute cost, see Understanding compute cost.